ammein/custom-code-editor/README.md

 ]
 ```

-> Although, you will override other options in config but mostly will be merge from your project level module.
-So, if you wish to disable some options, just set it to `undefined` on that property option.
+> If you wish to disable some options, just set it to `null` on that property option.
 It will removed from your specific field option.
 For example :
 ```javascript
 addFields : [
     {